-The Southeast Texas Food Bank works with participating stores to procure these otherwise expensive and difficult to obtain items such as meat, dairy, produce and baked goods – enabling low-income residents throughout Southeast Texas to prepare well-balanced nutritious meals for themselves and their families.
+The Food Bank works with participating stores (HEB, Kroger, Sam’s Club, Walmart, Dollar General, Bimbo’s and Target) to procure these otherwise expensive and difficult to obtain items such as meat, dairy, produce and baked goods – enabling low-income residents throughout Southeast Texas to prepare well-balanced nutritious meals for themselves and their families.